PHP EDITORIAL: Texas needs mass prison testing

 Texas needs to get far more aggressive about securing testing resources from the federal government.
 Gov. Greg Abbott said he expects a massive amount of additional testing capability by May.
 When allocating these resources, the state should make the Texas prison system a high priority.

-By contrast, the voluntary testing of Beto employees over this past weekend typifies the anemic and ineffective efforts of the Texas Department of Criminal Justice.
+By contrast, the voluntary testing of Beto employees over this past weekend typifies the anemic efforts of the Texas Department of Criminal Justice.
 COVID-19 tests ought to be mandatory.
 Of Beto's 630 employees, 275 were tested Friday and Saturday.
+More will be tested later.

 Statewide, more than 800 prisoners have tested positive for COVID-19, including 134 at Beto.
 With more than 3,000 inmates, Beto, near Tennessee Colony, has reported more COVID-19 cases than any other Texas prison.